personal finance | may 8, 2024

 Parents with younger children have time on their side.
 For these families, the goal should be to develop a plan and start saving as early as possible.
 This means saving well before a child has any sense of the degree they want to pursue or the college they want to attend.
 Since the cost of college varies greatly from one institution to another and from one degree to another, that will mean developing a strategy despite the uncertainties.

 In the absence of an exact savings target, parents should consider saving at a level that gets them on track to cover 50% of the projected future cost of tuition, fees, and room and board for four years of in-state public college.
-Considering this full cost in today’s dollars is around $23,000 per year, the future amount for four years—after 18 to 21 years of inflation—is projected to be $238,000.
-According to the College Savings Calculator offered by T. Rowe Price, covering half of that amount would require a balance of $93,000 at age 18, along with continued contributions and investment growth during the four years that the child is in college.
-That entails contributions of roughly $250 a month from when your child is born through the end of their college career.
+Considering this full cost in today’s dollars is around $24,000 per year, the future amount for four years—after 18 to 21 years of inflation—is projected to be $249,000.
+Covering half of that amount would require a balance of $96,000 at age 18, along with continued contributions and investment growth during the four years that the child is in college.
+That entails contributions of roughly $260 a month from when your child is born through the end of their college career.
 (See “Building Your College Savings to 50% of the Cost.”)

 If you aren’t able to save that much right away, save what you can, and reassess the amount you’re able to save regularly, increasing contributions as you are able.
 Keep in mind, you may need to rely more on student loans, student income, or other support to help make up the difference.
 Or you may want to revisit expectations of what type of institution your child may be able to afford to attend.

-To help achieve your goal, consider setting up automatic contributions to a 529 plan.
-Steady, regular contributions over time are an important part of successfully saving for any long-term goal.
+To help achieve your goal, consider setting up recurring contributions to a 529 plan.
+Steady, recurring contributions over time are an important part of successfully saving for any long-term financial goal.

 Building Your College Savings to 50% of the Cost

 As your child gets older, they may develop a better idea of what career they want to pursue, which may narrow their choice of degree or institution.
 Resources such as the College Board provide average costs for different types of colleges and universities.
-The College Savings Planner can help you evaluate different savings amounts against varying college costs, giving you a sense of whether you are on track to meet your goal or if an adjustment is in order.
 Colleges also provide detailed pricing with their own net price calculators, which provide an estimate of the final costs based on a student’s individual financial situation.

 Make adjustments and refinements to your savings plan as you gain a better sense of what college might cost for you and your student.
 For instance, have college costs changed since you established your original plan?
 Are you able to save more now that you are further along in your career or once an older child has graduated?
 Does it look like you are earning more than the threshold for need-based aid?
 These and other assumptions may lead to adjustments in your savings amount as your child approaches college age.